Colorado Weather: Flooding Rains, Large Hail, Damaging Winds, Isolated Tornadoes And Snow Possible

 DENVER(CBS)- On the weather map a vigorous cold front, upper level low and driving jet stream are pushing into the central Rockies.

 This storm system has already produced flooding rains for burn scars and other areas in western Colorado.
-A Flash Flood Watch remains in effect for that area of the state thru late tonight.READ MORE: Air Force Exploring Plans To Lay New Infrastructure Lines From Cheyenne Base To Colorado Missile Silos
+A Flash Flood Watch remains in effect for that area of the state thru late Thursday night.READ MORE: Fort Collins Teen Under Arrest After Murder Of 58-Year-Old Under A Bridge

 And if that is not enough, overnight Thursday night many mountain locations above 12,000 feet might receive a light dusting of snow with the colder temperatures in the 30s!